AngusMorton/kedux/README.md

 kedux
 ============

 Kedux is a [Redux][reduxjs]-ish architecture in Kotlin.
-It enables unidirectional data flow where state mutations occur through declarative actions.
+It enables unidirectional data flow where state mutations can only occur through declarative actions.

 Contributing